The Demons (2015 film)

 The Demons (Les Démons) is a 2015 Canadian drama film, written and directed by Philippe Lesage.

 Based in part on Lesage's own childhood, the film stars Édouard Tremblay-Grenier as Félix, a ten-year-old boy living with his family in a quiet suburb of Montreal who is prone to excessive worry.
 As a series of child abductions begins to grip the town, however, his vague and needless fears begin to give way to something much more real.

-The film's cast also includes Laurent Lucas, Pascale Bussières, Victoria Diamond, Vassili Schneider, Sarah Mottet, Théodore Pellerin, Bénédicte Décary and Pier-Luc Funk.
+The film's cast also includes Laurent Lucas, Pascale Bussières, Victoria Diamond, Vassili Schneider, Sarah Mottet, Théodore Pellerin, Bénédicte Décary, Milya Corbeil Gauvreau and Pier-Luc Funk.

 The film was shot in August/September 2014 in Montreal and vicinity.

 The film premiered in September 2015 at the San Sebastian Film Festival.
 It was released in the province of Quebec (on 8 screens) on 30 October 2015.
 In December, the film was announced as part of the Toronto International Film Festival's annual Canada's Top Ten screening series of the ten best Canadian films of the year.

 The film was nominated for the 2016 Ingmar Bergman International Debut Award at the Gothenburg Film Festival.

 Tremblay-Grenier reprised his role as Félix in a segment of Lesage's 2018 film Genesis (Genèse).